 There is definitely something beautiful about fall weather.
 The scorching temperatures of the summer are cooling off, making exploring so much more fun.
 If you’ve ever found yourself in the scorching heat of the summer, you know that it can make a trip a tad uncomfortable.
 It especially sucks when you’re travelled somewhere far to see that particular destination.

-Well, fall is your best alternative.
+This is why fall is a great time to travel.
 Temperatures become more moderate, making exploring fun and exciting.
 From walking the streets to hiking in the outdoors, it is definitely better in the fall.
 Crisp air and stunning colours make any outdoor activity way more enjoyable.

 In addition, you can even find some deals as stores get rid of their inventory, making space for the next season.
 After all, shopping can be a great activity in the fall too.
 Especially if you can score some impressive deals.